soklet/soklet/README.md

 ## Resources

-For Soklet to be useful, one or more classes annotated with `@Resource` (hereafter _Resources_) are required, which use annotation metadata to declare how HTTP inputs - methods, URL paths, query parameters, cookies, and so forth - map to Java methods (hereafter _Resource Methods_).
+For Soklet to be useful, one or more classes annotated with `@Resource` (hereafter _Resources_) are required, which use annotation metadata to declare how HTTP inputs - methods, URL paths, query parameters, responseCookies, and so forth - map to Java methods (hereafter _Resource Methods_).

 Soklet detects Resources using a compile-time annotation processor and constructs a lookup table to avoid expensive classpath scans during startup.